andresriancho/w3af/doc/sphinx/advanced-use-cases.rst

 the previous (more simplistic) exclusion model which only allowed forms to be ignored using URL matching.

-Exclusions are configured using a list of form exclusions IDs provided in the following format:
+Exclusions are configured using a list of form IDs provided in the following format:

 .. code-block:: json